LxLeChat/FlowChartCore/README.md

 First because i had a bad experience at a client, who asked me to add new functiunalities to a HUGE script (actually it was 3 gigantics scripts... anyway... ).
 Every modification i made had some impacts on other scripts... so i was tired every time to look a all these scripts... and thought ... maybe having a graph representation might make my life easier !

 ### Small Warning
 Quiet recently the module was compatible between Windows Powershell and Powershell 6+ .
 This is not the case anymore.
-The module wont work on Windows Powershell.
-Why ?
-Because netstandard2.0 does not implement some newly AST (ternaryexpressionAST ...) available in Powershell 6+.
+It's PS7+ compatible.

 ### What it is for?
 What it is not for ?
 Mainly for helping and documentation purpose.